 The Foundation and the District have entered into an agreement regarding the Feather River Fitness and Recreation Center whereby the District shall reimburse the Foundation for the cost of insurance and to repay the debt created by its purchase.
-For the fiscal year ended June 30, 2018, the value of the contributions totaled \$48,000.
+For the fiscal year ended June 30, 2019, the value of the contributions totaled \$48,000.

 The Foundation and the District entered into an agreement where the District agrees to pay any shortfalls to the Foundation if occupancy of the residency halls falls below a 90% occupancy target.
-There were no payments under this agreement for the years ended June 30, 2018 and 2017.
+There were no payments under this agreement for the year ended June 30, 2019.

 The Foundation and the District entered into an agreement wherein the Foundation agrees to pay the district a Management Fee for the operations of the Feather River Resident Halls for the Net Income that is the excess of the 120% debt service covenant required by the bondholders.
-For the Fiscal Year ended June 30, 2018, the value of that fee was \$144,598.
+For the Fiscal Year ended June 30, 2019, the value of that fee was \$143,184.

 The Foundation and the District entered into an agreement where the District agrees to a bi-annual lease payment for the operations of the Meadows dorm facility payable to the Foundation.
-For the Fiscal year ended June 30, 2018 and 2017, the value of the contributions is \$30,000 for both years.
+For the Fiscal Year ended June 30, 2019, the value of the contribution was \$30,000.

 The Foundation and the District entered into an agreement where the Foundation agrees to reimburse the District for the funds made available for the purchase of the Meadows dorm facility.
 The term of this agreement is 15 years.
-For the Fiscal Year ended June 30, 2018 and 2017, the value of the contribution is \$30,000 for both years.
+For the Fiscal Year ended June 30, 2019, the value of the contribution was \$30,000.